coverclock/com-diag-placer/README.md

 Create a database, walk the file system tree starting at some convenient place, and INSERT the files encountered along with their metadata into the database, using placer_steps().
 The full path name of the file is used as the primary index.
-(You can start at / root too, but it is likely to take a long time.)
-(You can drop the -v command line flag for less output.)
+You can start at / root too, but it is likely to take a long time.
+You can drop the -v command line flag for less output and to run a lot faster too.

+    cp /dev/null ./TEST_FILE
-    survey -D out/host/sql/survey.db -c -i -v ${HOME}
+    survey -D out/host/sql/survey.db -c -i -v .

+Mark all of the entries in the database.

+    survey -D out/host/sql/survey.db -v -5

 Update an existing database by walking the file system and doing a REPLACE of the files encountered with their metadata, using placer_steps().

+    rm ./TEST_FILE
-    survey -D out/host/sql/survey.db -r -v ${HOME}
+    survey -D out/host/sql/survey.db -r -v .

-Mark all of the entries in the database for which the file has more than one hard link.
-Display the results.
-(There are lots of other tests, but this is a simple one.)

-    survey -D out/host/sql/survey.db -5

-Unmark all of the entries in the database that are marked.
-Display the results.
+Delete all of the entries in the database that are marked.
+This deletes the entries that are stale.

-    survey -D out/host/sql/survey.db -6
+    survey -D out/host/sql/survey.db -v -6

+Dump the contents of the database.
+If you drop the -v command line flag you just get a count of the number of items in the database.

+    survey -D out/host/sql/survey.db -v -0

 Display the entries in the database that have the specified path name.
-(There should be at most one.)
+There should be at most one.

-    survey -D out/host/sql/survey.db -7 -P ${HOME}/.profile
+    survey -D out/host/sql/survey.db -7 -P `realpath ./doxygen.cf`

 Display the entries in the database that have the specified inode number.
-(There may be zero to many, depending on your fondness for hard links, up to the limit of the buffer in the application, which is eight.)
+You can find out the inode number of a file using for example "ls -i ./doxygen.cf".
+There may be zero to many, depending on your fondness for hard links, up to the limit of the buffer in the application, which is eight.

-    survey -D out/host/sql/survey.db -8 -I 105
+    survey -D out/host/sql/survey.db -8 -I 15731248

 # Targets